chadfennell/umn_bootstrap/README.md

 ---------------

-The goal of UMN Bootstrap is to implement the University of Minnesota tempalte using Twitter Bootstrap elements and markup.
+The goal of UMN Bootstrap is to implement the University of Minnesota template using Twitter Bootstrap elements and markup.
 Doing so not only provides consistency between application style and header/footer style, but gives us access to a fantastic toolbox of well-thought-out layouts, grid system, and attractive UI elements.
 As responsible developers, let's stop